Service status update: Land use planning, contaminated land, Electricity Act, forestry and similar consultations

 What should you do now?

-If you need to contact one of our regional planning teams, please do so via the relevant mailbox detailed below.
+If you need further guidance or to contact one of our regional planning teams, please go to our website.

 A significant amount of land in Scotland is used for forestry purposes.